|

 problem is out of their hands, we must reframe the situation so that they

 understand that the solution is indeed within our direct control.
-The
+The most

-because even though the constraint may not reside in the market currently it
+the constraint may not reside in the market currently it soon will and indeed

-soon will and indeed this is the preferred place for it to be located.
+this is the preferred place for it to be located.
 Why should the constraint reside externally

 to the system?
 Well, when the